PCLabTools/NordVPN-ShellCompanion/README.md

-# NordVPN-GUI
+# NordVPN-ShellCompanion
-NordVPN terminal companion gnome-extension providing user interface
+NordVPN-ShellCompanion is a NordVPN terminal application companion gnome-extension providing a simple user interface